 Piazza delle Erbe (at the corner by the stairs of Palazzo della Ragione)

 One of the local specialities in Padova is tramezzino, a small sandwich made with soft bread, often a layer of mayonnaise, and a series of filling combinations such as egg and pickled artichokes, tuna and pickled onions, ham and mozzarella and so on.
-If you want to savour the best tramezzini in Padova, then, this is definitely the place.
-You can have them at room temperature or lightly toasted.
-I highly recommend them warm, particularly in the winter, as this bar is the only one doing it and it’s their signature dish of sorts.
-Take a look at the long list or ask your waiter for availability as they sell out fast.
-Then, have a spritz to wash them down and carry on with your explorations.
+If you want to savour tramezzini in Padova, then, this is definitely the place.
+You can have them at room temperature or lightly toasted (I recommend the latter).

 Via Gorizia 12